Illusions of Past Perfection When Dealing with Betrayal

 Build a new future.

-When you confront what happened and what was avoided in your relationship’s past, you have an opportunity to build new connections.
+When you focus on the present with authenticity and mindfulness, you can build a connective future where you can build a life of better connections.
 You can learn how to communicate about issues in a way that identifies solutions that work for both you.
 You can learn how to reconnect through new traditions and through sex.

 But you have to heal with newly found trust.
 Many relationships identify that the past included trust that wasn’t deep and sustainable.
 Trust is a foundation that has to be built upon.
 As you learn about your partner with increased dialogue, you’ll learn about meaningful ways of increasing trust that aligns with your partner.
 Many of these things will be small gestures of understanding, appreciation, and listening.